Emanuil A. Vidinski: Career

 During 2005–2006 he wrote a music column entitled "Musaic" for the Literary Newspaper.
 In 2004, he and poets Petar Tchouhov and Ivan Hristov established the ethno-rock poetry band Gologan.

-Vidinski was the founder and editor of the book series "World Novels" at Altera publishing from 2007–2010.
+Vidinski was the founder and editor of the book series "World Novels" at Altera publishing from 2007 to 2010.
 He then worked as an editor for the Bulgarian section of Deutsche Welle, and then as editor-in-chief of Panorama Magazine.

-His works have been translated into English, German, Hungarian, Croatian and Spanish.
+His novel Home for Beginners (Janet 45, 2023) received the First Prize for Prose at the 2024 Annual Awards for Literature and Humanities of Portal Kultura, one of Bulgaria's leading cultural platforms.
+His work has been translated into English, German, Hungarian, Armenian, Croatian, and Spanish.

+Since 2019, Vidinski has been an editor at Literaturen Vestnik (Literary Newspaper), one of the most respected print publications dedicated to literature in Bulgaria.